-There is no definitive answer to these questions since it will depend on factors which differ from one person to another.
+There is no definitive answer to these questions since it will depend on a number of factors which differ from one person to another.

-However, it is usually best to take advantage of any relevant and suitable tax advantages, and often wise to avoid relying purely on one arrangement.
+However, it is usually best to adopt a strategy which takes advantage of any relevant and suitable tax advantages, and often wise to apply an approach which does not rely purely on one arrangement.